x0root/WProject/README.md

 # About

 WProject is a Web Vulnerability Scanner.
 This tool is designed for security professionals and penetration testers to perform comprehensive vulnerability scanning on web applications.
-It uses various external open-source vulnerability tools.

 ## Main Features